£10 No. 111 Andrew Newton

 The next monthly meeting of the Parish Council will take place on Tuesday 21st August at 7:30pm in the Village Hall.
 An agenda can be seen here.

 Members of the public are welcome to attend and ask questions during the Open 10 minutes at the start of the meeting.

-In May 2018 the Council held their Annual Meeting of the Council and their regular monthly meeting.
-Minutes of both meetings can be seen here.
+In July 2018 the Council held their regular monthly meeting and the minutes of this can be seen here.